hendersontrent/GAM.jl/README.md

 ## Development notes

 `GAM.jl` is very much a work in progress.
-Currently, functionality is oriented towards a single predictor variable, but we hope to extend this to a full design matrix soon!

-Please check back for updates and new features!
+Please check back for updates and new features or feel free to contribute yourself!